Shao-Group/aletsch/README.md

  ------------------------- | ------------- | ----------
- --help  | | print usage of meta-scallop and exit --version | | print version of meta-scallop and exit -t | 10  | number of threads
+ --help  | | print usage of meta-scallop and exit --version | | print version of meta-scallop and exit --profile | | profiling individual samples and exit (will write to files if -p provided) -l |     | the file consits of a list of chromosomes that will be assembled -d |     | the directory in which assembled transcripts for individual sample will be generated -b |     | the directory in which bridged alignments for individual sample will be generated -p |     | the directory in which profiles for individual sample will be read from /saved to -t | 10  | number of threads
- -c | 20  | the maximized number of splice graphs that will be combined into a cluster -s | 0.2 | the minimized similarity between two splice graphs that will be combined -d |     | the directory in which assembled transcripts for individual sample will be generated -D |     | the directory in which bridged alignments for individual sample will be generated
+ -c | 20  | the maximized number of splice graphs that will be combined into a cluster -s | 0.2 | the minimized similarity between two splice graphs that will be combined

+If `-l file` option is provided, Meta-Scallop will only assemble the specified chromosomes;
+otherwise, all chromosomes will be assembled.

 If `-d directory` option is provided, the assembled transcripts for each individual sample will be generated under the specified directory.
+NOTE: make sure the specified directory exists, as `meta-scallop` will NOT create them in the program.

-If `-D directory` option is provided, the bridged alignment files for each individual sample will be generated under the specified directory.
-NOTE: make sure the specified directory exists, both for `-d` and `-D`, as `meta-scallop` will NOT create them in the program.
+If `-b directory` option is provided, the bridged alignment files for each individual sample will be generated under the specified directory.
+NOTE: make sure the specified directory exists, as `meta-scallop` will NOT create them in the program.

+If `-p directory` option is provided, the profile for for each individual sample will be saved to / read from the specified directory.
+NOTE: make sure the specified directory exists, as `meta-scallop` will NOT create them in the program.

+If `--profile` is provided, Meta-Scallop will only infer the profiles of individual samples.
+NOTE: Meta-Scallop will infer the `library_type` of each individual sample using the `XS` tag stored in the input bam files.